FionaDmello/next-dashboard/README.md

 - Add google fonts based on their properties by importing them and applying them at the level required
 - Multiple fonts can be applied throughout the app.
 Ex: One font on the top level, that can be overridden by another font that is added to one or two specific elements deep in the apps dom.
 - Image Optimization in web apps is a specialization in itself
+- Static assets like images are usually stored in the public folder
 - Adding images manually means the following needs to be optimized for manually
   - Image responsivity on different screens
   - Specification of different sizes for different screens